-Let’s see if you can guess the movie I’m writing about f I tell you its ingredients: Great Britain, verbose criminals and lots of flashbacks, and let me add amateur boxing and Guy Ritchie as the director.
+Let’s see if you can guess the movie I’m writing about if I list its ingredients: Great Britain, verbose criminals and lots of flashbacks, amateur boxing, and Guy Ritchie at the helm.
 Which movie are you thinking about?
 Probably, Lock, Stock and Two Smoking Barrels (1998), Snatch (2000), or even RocknRolla (2008).
 Well done, you’re good at this, but you’re wrong.
 I’m writing about The Gentlemen, Guy Ritchie’s 2020 film in which he returns to familiar ground after working on other genres with mixed results (both with the funny Sherlock Holmes movies with Robert Downey Jr. in 2009 and 2011, and with stuff like King Arthur in 2017 and Aladdin in 2019).

 In The Gentlemen, we follow various characters gravitating around Mickey Pearson (Matthew McConaughey), an American marijuana lord (cultivation + distribution) in the United Kingdom who would like to sell his business and enjoy his wealth with his wife Rosalind (Michelle Dockery).
 His trusted right arm Ray (Charlie Hunnam) helps him, while the rest of the movie’s characters are more or less interested either in his drugs or his money.
 There’s a wonderful Hugh Grant playing an unscrupulous journalist (Fletcher), a promising young Chinese criminal named Dry Eye (Henry Golding), another American criminal named Matthew who would like to succeed Mickey (Jeremy Strong), a boxing coach played by Colin Farrell (now I can’t help but like him every time he’s in a movie) and so on.